 - Are there specific industry requirements for stock handling that need to be considered in the design process?

-> - What are some of the different zones that your warehouse may need?
-Note: you can break them down into operational areas and locations.
-Segment stock by characteristics to assist with placing them into zones – ie freezer/ bulky/ selective racking.
+- What are some of the different zones that your warehouse may need?
+For instance, you can break them down into operational areas and locations.
+Segment stock by characteristics to assist with placing them into zones – for example; freezer/ bulky/ selective racking.

-> - Operational areas – consider in light of the type of equipment and tasks required of each zone?
+- Operational areas – consider in light of the type of equipment and tasks required of each zone?

 - What is the layout of aisles and pallets – how does this impact on the process of the workflow?